 Some other similar student loan repayment programs available to dentists and dental health professionals include:

 One last option for dentists to quickly repay their student loans (federal or private), is to work for an employer that offers tax-free student loan repayments as a benefit.
-Employers offering this benefit can contribute up to $5,250 tax-free annually to each therapist’s student loans.
+Employers offering this benefit can contribute up to $5,250 tax-free annually to each dentist’s student loans.
 These contributions can help dentists save thousands of dollars in principal & interest payments and, when made on top of employee payments and applied towards loan principal, can help them pay off their loans faster.

 An employer student loan repayment benefit is a powerful, prescriptive tool that dental networks, private practices, and group practices can leverage to attract and retain top talent, while simultaneously tackling one of the biggest sources of financial stress for dentists with student debt.